Transport from Split Airport: My Tips

 Bus to Trogir

-Line 37 not only runs from the centre of Split to the airport, but continues on to the centre of the historic town of Trogir.
+Line 37 runs from the centre of Split not only to the airport, but continues on to the centre of the historic town of Trogir.
 The journey from the airport takes only about 10-15 minutes and the bus has intervals of 20 minutes during the day (morning and evening about 30 minutes).

 The timetable can be found on the public transport website promet-split.hr, but only departure times from the terminals are given, not from the airport.